brandur/sorg/content/drafts/canonical-log-lines.md

 ---

 _Canonical log lines_ are a lightweight pattern used within Stripe for improved service observability.
-Their greatest strength is that
+Their greatest strength is that they act as a midground between other types of analytics in that they present a good trade-off between ease of access and flexibility.

-If we look at a standard production system, we could say that it emits multiple "tiers" of analytical information:
+If we look at a standard production system, we could say that it emits multiple "tiers" of analytical information.
+For example:

-1. Metrics (i.e. emitted to services like statsd, Librato, Datadog, etc.).
+* Metrics (i.e. emitted to services like statsd, Librato, Datadog, etc.).
-2. Log traces.
+* Log traces.

-While metrics provide very fast feedback on specific and commonly-used system measurements, they're not very good at allowing information to be queried arbitrarily and ad-hoc.
+While **metrics** provide very fast feedback on specific and commonly-used system measurements, they're not very good at allowing information to be queried arbitrarily and ad-hoc.
 While perfect for answering a question that's known ahead of time like, _"how many requests per second is my stack doing?"_, they're less useful for questions that I think up on the spot and need immediate answers for like, _"how many requests per second is userXYZ making to my stack via TLS 1.0?"_

-Log traces can answer the latter question, but often make such analysis difficult because they tend to be noisy and have information is spread out across many lines, which can be difficult to correlate even with sophisticated logging systems like Splunk.
+**Log traces** can answer the latter question, but often make such analysis difficult because they tend to have poor signal-to-noise ratio when looking for specific information.
+They can be difficult to navigate even with sophisticated logging systems like Splunk.

-Canonical log lines are "middle tier" of analytics that help to bridge the gap between metrics and raw traces:
+Canonical log lines are middle tier of analytics that help to bridge that gap:

-1. Metrics (i.e. emitted to services like statsd, Librato, Datadog, etc.).
-2. **Canonical log lines.**
-3. Log traces.

 !fig src="/assets/canonical-log-lines/observability-tiers.svg" caption="The tiers of observability, showing the trade-off between query flexibility and ease of reference."

-## What Is It? (#what-is-it)
+## What Are They? (#what-are-they)

-The canonical log line's implementation is dead simple: it's one big log line (probably in [logfmt](/logfmt)\) style that is emitted at the end of a request [1] and which contains a set of information tuples describing its aspects.
+The concept is dead simple: canonical lines are one big log line (probably in [logfmt](/logfmt)\) style that is emitted at the end of a request [1] and which has a field for every one of its vitals.

 !fig src="/assets/canonical-log-lines/canonical-log-lines.svg" caption="Canonical log lines being emitted (and ingested) for reach request."

-Some examples of the type o information that a canonical line might include:
+Some examples of the type of information that might be included:

 * Basic request vitals like HTTP verb, host, path, source IP, and user agent.
 * Any [request IDs](/request-ids) that the request may have been tagged with.